Greginkansas/-openhab-openhab1wiki/Google-Calendar-Scheduler.md

 To make use of the Presence Simulation you have to walk through these configuration steps:

 - make sure that you are using the 1.9.0-SNAPSHOT or later versions of the `org.openhab.io.gcal` and `org.openhab.persistence.gcal` bundles.
 - configure the gcal-persistence bundle by adding the appropriate configuration in your `openhab.cfg`.
 All entries start with `gcal-persistence`.
 You must add only calendar_name.
-If you want to use your primary calendar just put the keyword `primary`.
+If you want to use your primary calendar just use the keyword `primary`.
 All other credentials are shared from Google Calendar Scheduler configuration.
 - make sure your items file contains items that belong to the group `G_PresenceSimulation` - if you would like to change the group name, change it in `gcal.persist`.
 - make sure your items file contains an item called `PresenceSimulation`.
-If you would like to change the group name please change the parameter `gcal-persistence:executescript` in your openhab.cfg`.
+If you would like to change the group name please change the parameter `gcal-persistence:executescript` in your `openhab.cfg` (openHAB 1.x) or `executescript` in your `gcal-persistence.cfg` file (openHAB 2+).
 - make sure the referenced Google Calendar is writeable by the given user at google.com.

-Note: you also need to configure the gcal-io binding (Google Calendar Configuration in 'openhab.cfg') to be able to read the entries from the calendar and act on it!
+Note: you also need to configure the Google Calendar Scheduler to be able to read the entries from the calendar and act on them.

 To activate the Presence Simulation simply set `PresenceSimulation` to `ON` and the already downloaded events are being executed.
-Your smart home will then behave like it did 14 days ago.
+Items in your smart home will then behave like they did 14 days earlier.

 A sample `gcal.persist` file looks like this: